A filtered generalization of the Chekanov-Eliashberg algebra: max-filtered DGAs and their invariants

 \subsubsection{Augmentation trees}

 Results of \cite{BG:Bilinearized} discussed in the next subsection provide us a means of distinguishing homotopy classes of augmentations.
-Assuming that we know the augmentations of all $\filtration^{\filtLevel}\Algebra \subset \Algebra$ and their chain homotopy classes, they can be organized as a rooted tree
+The chain homotopy classes of augmentations of the $\filtration^{\filtLevel}\Algebra \subset \Algebra$ can be organized as a rooted tree

 which encodes all restriction and extensions of augmentations described in Equations \eqref{Eq:AugPullback} and \eqref{Eq:AugExtension} (modulo chain homotopy) as follows: \be \item Each vertex $\vertex_{i}$ has a depth $\filtLevel(\vertex_{i}) \in \Z_{\geq 0}$. \item There is exactly one $\vertex_{i}$ for each DGA homotopy class $\Aug(\vertex_{i}) = [\aug]$ of $\aug: \filtration^{\filtLevel(\vertex_{i})}\Algebra \rightarrow \field$. \item The root vertex is the trivial augmentation $\Id_{\field}: (\filtration^{0}\Algebra = \field) \rightarrow \field$ with depth $0$. \item We add an edge $\edge_{j}: \vertex_{i} \rightarrow \vertex_{i'}$ if $\filtLevel(\vertex_{i}) = \filtLevel(\vertex_{i'}) + 1$ and $\Aug(\vertex_{i})$ induces $\Aug(\vertex_{i'})$ via the inclusion $\filtration^{\filtLevel(\vertex_{i'})}\Algebra \rightarrow \filtration^{\filtLevel(\vertex_{i})}\Algebra$. \ee